-The Birmingham Public Library (BPL) hopes that the following list may be of assistance to those affected by the recent storms and to those who would like to volunteer to help.
-BPL will continue to update this list regularly.
+The Birmingham Public Library (BPL) hopes that the following list may be of assistance to those affected by the recent storm and to those who would like to volunteer to help.
 If you would like to add additional information to help those in need, please post in the comments section below.

 Call 2-1-1 in Alabama for assistance/information of any kind.
 It's like 9-1-1, except for non-emergency questions of any sort.

 Legal Services Alabama Disaster Manual covers housing, insurance, bankruptcy, family issues, unemployment compensation, nutrition assistance, taxes plus many other topics. (pdf version)

 The American Red Cross, a humanitarian organization led by volunteers and guided by its congressional charter and the Fundamental Principles of the International Red Cross Movement, will provide relief to victims of disaster and help people prevent, prepare for, and respond to emergencies.

 A Guide to Homeowners Insurance, Alabama Department of Insurance

 Insurance Claims' Department Numbers for Major Insurance Companies